cfengine/core/README.md

 ## License

-As per the [LICENSE](https://github.com/cfengine/core/blob/master/LICENSE) file, CFEngine Community is licensed under the Gnu General Public License GPL, version 3.
+As per the [LICENSE](https://github.com/cfengine/core/blob/master/LICENSE) file, CFEngine Community is licensed under the GNU General Public License, version 3.

+All the files in this repository are licensed under GNU GPL version 3, unless stated otherwise in the copyright notice inside the particular file.

 ## Example Usage